grantj-re3/PineBox/README.md

 following `//@param` does not match a function argument.
 See *Compiler annotations* above.

+### Gotcha: Box IDs

+Box IDs can be assigned and used within various box.\*() functions.
+However, it appears they cannot be compared (e.g. with equals '=' or not equals '!=') nor can they be cast/converted to a string or a number with str.tostring() or str.tonumber().

+I suspect that line, polyline, label and similar object IDs have the same limitation.

+### Gotcha: str.format()

+str.format() always appears to interpret the time as UTC.
+To interpret the unix-time for a different timezone, use str.format_time() and specify the desired timezone.

 ### Gotcha: Time and time zones

 input.time(), timestamp() and 'time' (the opening-time of the bar) are all in the date/time UNIX format.
 However: